 Bullying in schools is a global issue that arises at nearly every level, including in early childhood, primary and secondary programmes.
+Bullying in Singapore schools is sometimes reported as a problem as well.
 At OWIS, the administration, teachers, students and parents take bullying seriously, and we have focused on creating a kind approach to minimise bullying in our school.
 We believe that our kind and compassionate approach helps counter behavioural problems and organically creates a positive culture at our school that fosters good behaviour.

 It is important to understand what bullying is, and what it isn't.